-Even if you regularly use msconfig to "clean" Windows Startup, Many users of this operating system (Especially users Vista si Windows 7) Complain that it takes too long to bootWhether it is startup or a restart.
-One possible solution to this problem is to use a rather irritating integrated utilities microsoft operating systems Windows Vista si Windows 7, namely Windows Boot Performance Diagnostics.
+Even if you regularly use msconfig to "clean" Startups Windowscommunity, Many users of this operating system (Especially users Vista si Windows 7) Complain that it takes too long to bootWhether it is startup or a restart.
+One possible solution to this problem is to use a rather irritating integrated utilities Microsoft operating systems Windows Vista si Windows 7, namely Windows Boot Performance Diagnostics.

-With the help Windows Boot Performance Diagnostics, Users can identify problems increases the boot time of Windows and can also identify and remove causes these problems.
+With the help Windows Boot Performance Diagnostics, users can identify problems that cause increased boot time Windowsand can also identify the removal causes these problems.

-For Windows Boot Performance Diagnostics can detect problems booting, it must first activated from Group Policy Editor, Which you can open by typing gpedit.msc in Searchacquis in Start Menu.
-After you open the Group Policy Editor, navigate to Computer Configuration> Administrative Templates> Systems> Troubleshooting and Diagnostics> Windows Boot Performance Diagnostics.
+because Windows Boot Performance Diagnostics can detect boot problems, it must first activated from Group Policy Editor, Which you can open by typing gpedit.msc in Searchacquis in Start Menu.
+After you open the Group Policy Editor, navigate to Computer configuration> Administrative Template> Systems> Troubleshooting and Diagnostics> Windows Boot Performance Diagnostics.

 Double-click on Configure Scenario Execution LevelThen in the new window opens, select Enabled.
-In Options> Scenario Execution Level select one of two options to configure Windows Boot Performance Diagnostics: Detection and Troubleshooting Only or Detection, Troubleshooting and Resolution.
+In Options> Scenario Execution Level select one of the two configuration options Windows Boot Performance Diagnostics: Detection and Troubleshooting Only or Detection, Troubleshooting and Resolution.

-If you select Detection and Troubleshooting Only, DPS-The (Diagnostic Policy Service) Identify Windows Boot Performance problems and their causes - causes that will be recorded in event log - But will not take any corrective action them.
+If you select Detection and Troubleshooting Only, DPS-The (Diagnostic Policy Service) Identify problems Windows Boot Performance and their causes - causes that will be recorded in event log - but none will be done corrective action them.

-If you select Detection, Troubleshooting and Resolution, DSP will detect Windows Boot Performance problems and their causes (which will also be recorded in event log) And also indicates that users are solutions available to solve these problems.
+If you select Detection, Troubleshooting and Resolution, the DSP will identify the problems Windows Boot Performance and their causes (which will also be recorded in event log) And also indicates that users are solutions available to solve these problems.